 One of the major components of growing any type of plant is light.
 However, giving your plants the proper amount of light can be a problem.
-This is where grow lights become almost a necessity — they can give plants the correct amount of light anywhere in a home or apartment (even in a creepy basement).
-With that being said, grow lights can be confusing for anyone not familiar with the terminology and the different types.
+This is where grow lights become a necessity — they can give plants the correct amount of light anywhere in a home or apartment (or even a creepy basement).
+With that being said, grow lights can be confusing for anyone not familiar with the terminology and the different types available.

 On top of that, grow lights have both positives and negatives when used in a greenhouse.
-When it comes to lighting in a greenhouse, natural light is the best, but greenhouses used in the winter may not be getting enough light, and your plants may need supplemental light; this is where greenhouse grow lights come in.
-Read on to learn the basics of grow lights and if they can be used in greenhouses.
+When it comes to lighting in a greenhouse, natural light is the best, but greenhouses used in the winter may not be getting enough light, and your plants may need supplemental light — this is where greenhouse grow lights come in.
+Read on to learn about the basics of greenhouse grow lights.

-Go one step further.
-While regular fluorescents are the way to go, emitting colors across the light spectrum, many are not strong enough for plant growth.
+While regular fluorescents are the way to go, many are not strong enough for plant growth.
 Instead, go for fluorescent bulbs that are specifically made for growing plants that emit higher amounts of the red wavelength to compensate for the overly blue output of cool white fluorescents.

 Now that you know what grow lights are, it’s time to learn about the different types.
-Many people have different needs, including types of plants, size of the greenhouse, and amount of light getting into the greenhouse.
-Grow lights can also be used in combination with each other; you do not need to choose only one.
-There are many different types of lights, but here are three of the major ones:
+Gardeners have different needs, which depend on factors such as their types of plants, the size of their greenhouse, and the amount of light getting into their greenhouse.
+Grow lights can also be used in combination with each other, so you do not need to choose only one.
+There are many types of lights, but here are three of the major ones:

 - T-5 bulbs: These are full-spectrum fluorescent lights that can give off a high output.
 These use far less power than traditional incandescent bulbs and can be used for up to 50,000 hours.

-- Light-emitting diode (LED): The most recent entry in the bulb battle, LEDs are the most popular choice for grow lights because they usually do better in all major categories — performance, energy efficiency, and lifespan.
-LEDs come in both blue and red lights, are lightweight, and consume 30% less energy than even flourescent lights.
+- Light-emitting diode (LED): The most recent entry in the bulb battle, LEDs are the most popular choice for grow lights because they usually do better in all major categories — think performance, energy efficiency, and lifespan.
+LED plant lights come in both blue and red lights, are lightweight, and consume 30 percent less energy than fluorescent lights.

-While plants can easily not get enough light, it can go the other way.
 During the day, plants absorb light and water to create starch and oxygen.
 Then, during the night, the plant converts the starch to sugar and stores it.
-One of the problems with grow lights in a greenhouse is that they can be left on too long, compromising the health of the plants.
-Too much light can make the plants become pale, even sunburned.
-To avoid this, turn off all grow lights at night so the plants get roughly eight hours of darkness for health maintenance.
+One of the problems with grow lights in a greenhouse is that they can be left on too long, compromising the health of your plants.
+Too much light can make plants pale, even sunburned.
+To avoid this, turn off all grow lights at night so that your plants get roughly eight hours of darkness for health maintenance.

-A common problem with grow lights in greenhouses is that people tend to unevenly distribute them.
-This makes some plants grow well while others lag behind.
-While different plants can have different light requirements, in general grow lights should emit 20 to 40 watts of light per square foot.
-The light should also reach all leaves on every plant; make sure not to space the plants too closely or the leaves will block the light from other plants.
+A common problem with grow lights in greenhouses is that people tend to distribute them unevenly.
+This makes some plants grow well as others lag behind.
+While different plants can have different light requirements, grow lights should generally provide 20 to 40 watts of light per square foot.
+The light should also reach all leaves on every plant.
+Make sure not to space the plants too closely, or the leaves will block the light from other plants.

-When it comes down to it, grow lights are not that hard to understand but do require planning before implementing them into a greenhouse.
-Different types need to be chosen based on the plants, size of the greenhouse, and spacing.
-While there are negatives to using grow lights in a greenhouse, with proper foresight anyone can use them to improve lighting and make their plants properly grow.
+When it comes down to it, grow lights are not that hard to understand.
+That said, do plan out your space before implementing grow lights into a greenhouse.
+Different types need to be chosen based on your plant variety, the size of the greenhouse, and your available space.
+While there are a few negatives to using grow lights in a greenhouse, anyone can use them to improve their lighting situation and make their plants grow efficiently.